Sumário do artigo

 Jens Lehmann (38 years and 232 days)

 Following a successful career with Schalke, Borussia Dortmund and Arsenal, Lehmann was on course to bow out of international football on a high in 2008, only to be denied a winners' medal by Spain.
-It was scant consolation that he established a record that night as the oldest player to have appeared in a EURO final.
+It was scant consolation that he established a record that night as the oldest ever EURO finalist.

 Oldest scorer in a final